OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/BaseMaterial.md

         default: None

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Bind this attribute to a 'ListMap' that contains references to ExtraAovMaps that specify additional outputs that can be assigned to a RenderOutput "light aov" result</p>
+        <p class="scene-class-attr-comment">Bind this attribute to a 'ListMap' that contains references to ExtraAovMaps that specify additional outputs that can be assigned to a RenderOutput "light aov" result</p>

     </p>